 Educational Impact

 Students were able to function as “real” scientists and were introduced to new field and laboratory techniques, demonstrating proficiency in the required skills to complete the exercise.
 While this exercise did have six SLOs, the focus was on student learning via the process of these field and laboratory activities.
 This exercise provided a quality educational experience that connected students to their environment in a unique way, two important components of experiential learning (Kolb 1984; Katula and Threnhauser 1999; Kolb and Kolb 2005).
 Moreover, the exercise raised the students’ ecological consciousness, which may translate into improved societal ecological and environmental understanding (Hill et al. 2004).
 In addition to students performing well and achieving high levels of success on the six SLOs, at the conclusion of the exercise, several students communicated verbally with the instructor that it was their favorite exercise of the semester.

+Instructors interested in conducting similar activities in their own courses can view necessary supplies and costs (Supplemental File 6).
+Much of the necessary equipment (e.g., waders, kick nets, drift nets, dissecting scopes, fume hood, drying oven, etc.) was already available for use at WCU, and glassware, consumables, and per sample costs of stable isotopes analysis on the mass spectrometer did present an ‘up front’ cost that warrants consideration.
+This exercise was conducted for a cost of approximately $750 in Spring Semester 2019, but subsequent activities would be less expensive (or could include more samples) with the reusable materials already purchased.
+Similarly, a self-contained image of the required software packages (for version control) is provided in a singularity container (Supplemental File 7) that can be installed by either the instructor or the institution’s information technology support staff.
+As stated at the end of the introduction, this activity could easily be tailored to other ecosystems proximal to other educational institutions.
 Disclosure Statement

 No potential conflict of interest was reported by the authors.